 If you’re planning on visiting Stowmarket, you may also be interested in these places to eat and drink in Stowmarket.

-Stowmarket is the largest town in the district of Mid Suffolk with a population of approximately 19,000 and it sits conveniently on the major trunk road of the A14 equidistant between Ipswich and Bury St Edmunds.
-With excellent rail links to London Liverpool Street (1h 25mins), Cambridge (1h 10mins) and Norwich (35mins), the town is expanding fast with the population predicted to reach in excess of 60,000 within a 10 mile radius by 2015.
+Stowmarket is the largest town in the district of Mid Suffolk with a population of approximately 22,000 and it sits conveniently on the major trunk road of the A14 equidistant between Ipswich and Bury St Edmunds.
+With excellent rail links to London Liverpool Street (1h 25mins), Cambridge (1h 10mins) and Norwich (35mins), the town is expanding fast with the population predicted to reach in excess of 60,000 within a 10 mile radius in the next few years.

 In 2011 development work at The Museum of East Anglian Life began, as well as refurbishment work at the new John Peel Centre for Creative Arts.
 There are also plans to carry out major improvements in the Town Centre with a row of 1960s buildings having been earmarked for demolition to be replaced by modern, large retail units.

 Places to Stay near Stowmarket

 Lodge with Hot Tub | Five Acre Holiday Camp

 Joiners Lodge, College Road, Wyverstone, Suffolk, IP14 4SD

 A Brief History of Stowmarket

 Mentioned in the Doomsday Book in 1086 the town had a population of only 200.